Array (data type): Highest index

 The relation between numbers appearing in an array declaration and the index of that array's last element also varies by language.
 In many languages (such as C), one should specify the number of elements contained in the array; whereas in others (such as Pascal and Visual Basic .NET) one should specify the numeric value of the index of the last element.
-Needless to say, this distinction is immaterial in languages where the indices start at 1, such as Lua.
+This distinction is not present in languages where the indices start at 1, such as Lua.

 Array algebra

 Some programming languages support array programming, where operations and functions defined for certain data types are implicitly extended to arrays of elements of those types.
 Thus one can write A+B to add corresponding elements of two arrays A and B. Usually these languages provide both the element-by-element multiplication and the standard matrix product of linear algebra, and which of these is represented by the * operator varies by language.